Editor’s Note: This post has been updated with new links and content to better serve our readers.

-Setting up Google Analytics is a big topic, and it really depends what type of company you have and how mature your data collection is.
+Setting up Google Analytics is a big topic.
+And a lot of it depends on what type of company you have and how mature your data collection is.

-Therefore, this article may not cover enterprise fringe cases or advanced tracking capabilities (Google Analytics is massively customizable), but it will show you how to get a good baseline Google Analytics account setup.
+Therefore, this article may not cover enterprise fringe cases or advanced tracking capabilities, as GA is massively customizable.
+But it will show you how to get a good baseline Google Analytics account setup.

 Consider it a beginner’s guide that will put you on the right path towards robust data collection and utilization.